jvalley19/vdc_gov/Docs/masterOrchestration/readme.md

 ## Master Orchestration Overview
 #### The master orchestration script is used to deploy multiple environments by executing only one script.

-Two environment types exisit with v1 of the master orchestration script
+Two environment types exist with v1 of the master orchestration script
 - "Shared Services" - located [SharedServices](../../Environments/SharedServices)
 - "MS-VDI" - located [MS-VDI](../../Environments/MS-VDI)